-With respect to continuing law's prohibition that constitutes the offense of public indecency, the act adds a "physical proximity" requirement.
-Thus, under the act, the prohibition prohibits a person from recklessly exposing his or her private parts, engaging in sexual conduct or masturbation, or engaging in conduct that to an ordinary observer would appear to be sexual conduct or masturbation under circumstances in which the person's conduct is likely to be viewed by and affront others who are in the person's physical proximity and who are not members of the person's household.
-The act also moves the phrase "engage in masturbation" in the prior prohibition from clause (1) to clause (2) as discussed above under 'The law in effect prior to the act" (this relocation is related to the act's modification of the penalties for the offense, as described below) and makes technical changes to prior law's prohibition against public indecency as described above.
+With respect to existing law's prohibition that constitutes the offense of public indecency, the bill adds a "physical proximity" requirement.
+Thus, under the bill, the prohibition prohibits a person from recklessly exposing his or her private parts, engaging in sexual conduct or masturbation, or engaging in conduct that to an ordinary observer would appear to be sexual conduct or masturbation under circumstances in which the person's conduct is likely to be viewed by and affront others who are in the person's physical proximity and who are not members of the person's household.
+The bill also moves the phrase "engage in masturbation" in the existing prohibition from clause (1) to clause (2) as discussed above under "Existing law" (this relocation is related to the bill's modification of the penalties for the offense, as described below) and makes technical changes to existing law's prohibition against public indecency as described above.
 (R.C.
 2907.09(A).)

-The act expands the offense so that it additionally prohibits a person from knowingly doing any of the following, under circumstances in which the person's conduct is likely to be viewed by and affront another person who is a minor, resides in the person's household, and is not the offender's spouse (R.C.
+The bill expands the offense so that it additionally prohibits a person from knowingly doing any of the following, under circumstances in which the person's conduct is likely to be viewed by and affront another person who is a minor, resides in the person's household, and is not the offender's spouse (R.C.
 2907.09(B)):

-(1) Engaging in masturbation, sexual conduct, or conduct that to an ordinary observer would appear to be sexual conduct or masturbation;

-(2) Exposing the person's private parts with the purpose of personal sexual arousal or gratification or to lure the minor into sexual activity.
+- (1) Engaging in masturbation, sexual conduct, or conduct that to an ordinary observer would appear to be sexual conduct or masturbation; - (2) Exposing the person's private parts with the purpose of personal sexual arousal or gratification or to lure the minor into sexual activity.